Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models

-There have been attempts at decreasing the computational complexity of Viterbi in the length~$n$ of the observed sequence~$\y$. \cite{Lifshits_2009} used compression and considered the setting of an observation space with finite support, that is,~$\YY$ has finite cardinality.
-They proposed to precompress~$\y$ by exploiting repetitions in that sequence, and achieved varying speedups (e.g.\ by a factor~$\Theta(\log n)$) depending on the compression scheme used. \cite{Hassan_2021} presented a framework for HMMs which allows to apply the parallel-scan algorithm \citep{LaFi80, Blelloch_1989} and yields a parallel computation of the forward and backward loops of Viterbi.
-This parallel framework can achieve a span complexity of~$\OO(m^2\log n)$, but it necessitates a number of threads that is proportional to~$n/\log(n)$ and results in a total complexity of~$\OO(m^2 n)$.
+There have been attempts at decreasing the computational complexity of Viterbi in the length~$n$ of the observed sequence~$\y$. \cite{Lifshits_2009} used compression and considered an observation space with finite support, i.e.~$\YY$ has finite cardinality.
+They proposed to precompress~$\y$ by exploiting repetitions in that sequence, and achieved varying speedups (e.g.\ by a factor~$\Theta(\log n)$) depending on the compression scheme. \cite{Hassan_2021} presented a framework for HMMs which allows to apply the parallel-scan algorithm \citep{LaFi80, Blelloch_1989} for parallel computation of the forward and backward loops of Viterbi.
+This parallel framework can achieve a span complexity of~$\OO(m^2\log n)$, but necessitates a number of threads that is proportional to~$n/\log(n)$ and results in a total complexity of~$\OO(m^2 n)$.